 artists books @ dc3p

-.… the emergence of artists books in the twentieth century as a medium that engages the breadth of our senses was underpinned by collaborative practice between poets, artists and designers within print culture.
+… the emergence of artists books in the twentieth century as a medium that engages the breadth of our senses was underpinned by collaborative practice between poets, artists and designers within print culture.
 This intersection between the fields of fine art, literature and design facilitated by the printed book continues to attract interest across the creative arts.
-Responding to the fields emerging critical discourse a research focus textured by 'the haptic' has been established at dc3p.
+Responding to the fields emerging critical discourse a research focus on books by artists textured by 'the haptic' has been established at dc3p.
 This focus embraces the production, reception and evaluation of artists books within the antipodes.
 In keeping with the haptic, the nature of the focus is dynamic, responding to the surfaces of the field.

-the abbe events (artists books brisbane events) featuring conferences, artists book fairs & exhibitions,
+the abbe events (artists books brisbane event)

 the codex events - a series of collaborative publishing events and masterclasses featuring invited and visiting artists or scholars,